Here we describe how to interact with the Inventory via the GraphQL API

 }

-The following query will retrieve the first 2 Fact Sheets from the beginning:
+The following query returns the first two Fact Sheets from the list.

 {